MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     The try-it-out experience in Vision Studio uses cosine distance to compare the vectorization of your search text to measure similarity with vectorized images.
 Moving the slider towards **Least relevant** increases the allowable similarity distance, resulting in more images appearing in the results list.

     As you move the slider towards **Least relevant**, more images will appear in the search results.
-Moving the slider to **Least relevant** will result in displaying all images in the photo album.
+Moving the slider to **Least relevant** will display all pictures in the photo album.

 7. Try out a few other queries, such as "elephants on the savannah" or "sunsets while mountain biking."